Stephen-Coloma/Data-Structure-Projects/README.md

 ---

+# PRELIM PROJECTS
-## Group Project 1: Comparative Analysis of Sorting Algorithms
+## 1. Comparative Analysis of Sorting Algorithms

-This project aims to perform a comparative analysis of three sorting algorithms: Bubble Sort, Insertion Sort, and Selection Sort.
+This project aims to perform a comparative analysis of three sorting algorithms.
+Dataset of various sizes and scenarios were utilized to compare the performance of the three sorting algorithms.
+Further, a detailed comparison paper were
+the requirement for this project.

-### Sorting Util Classes
+### Sorting Algorithms:

-- **Prelims.Project1.BubbleSort.java**: Contains the implementation of the Bubble Sort algorithm.

-- **Prelims.Project1.InsertionSort.java**: Holds the implementation of the Insertion Sort algorithm.

-- **Prelims.Project1.SelectionSort.java**: Features the implementation of the Selection Sort algorithm.

-### Technical Report, Data Files, and More
+- **Bubble Sort Algorithm**
+- **Insertion Sort Algorithm**
+- **Selection Sort Algorithm**

 For a report of our findings, methodology, and results, refer to our detailed [MixAndMatchPrelimGroupProjectOnAlgorithmAnalysis](https://docs.google.com/document/d/1gKtJAHLXlthI0EKCrLfHiYVjrzdE2HUzpNh-_AHTRSQ/edit).